pub struct Request<Op>where

 You should never need to call this method yourself, it will be called

-by the generated implementation of Effect::serialize
+by the generated implementation of Effect::serialize,

 which is used by the Bridge implementation.